jobrex-ai/AI-Pipelines/README.md

 **Flow Expected Output:**

-This workflow generates a JSON file containing a customized version of the candidate's resume, optimized to align with the provided job description.
+This workflow produces a JSON file with a tailored version of the candidate's resume, strategically optimized to match the provided job description.
+The customized content is provided as a recommendation that candidates can review and modify as needed.

 ## Recruitment Workflows